Andy (singer): Early life

+Andy was born on April 22 1958 and in his childhood was in poverty, barely having running water and shared a single room with his family.
+Initially many in his family expected him to become an economist, he bought his first guitar when he was 14 years old.
+Following the Iranian Revolution in 1979, Andy fled the country and moved to the United States.

 Career

 Duo in Andy and Kouros

-Andy first gained recognition when he joined Kouros Shahmiri and they formed the successful duo Andy & Kouros, going on to release 4 albums together: Khastegary (1985), Parvaz (1987), the hugely successful album Balla (1990), and Goodbye (1991).
+Andy first gained recognition when he joined Kouros Shahmiri and they formed the duo Andy & Kouros, going on to release 4 albums together: Khastegary (1985), Parvaz (1987), the album Balla (1990), and Goodbye (1991).
 The two split in 1992, with both Andy and Kouros going on to have successful individual solo careers.
 The two reunited several times after that.
 In 2002 and 2004, they performed together for a sold-out audience in San Jose, California.
 In 2009, Andy & Kouros went on an international tour together in the Iranian diaspora, and performed together again in May 2010.
 They also appeared together on a music video by Farez, remaking their hit "Niloufar".